petimatematica/MWHS/README.md

 #MCGP
-The following algorithm is given by the published article "Descent Perry conjugate gradient methods for systems of monotone nonlinear equations"
+The following algorithm is given by the published article "Descent Perry conjugate gradient methods for systems of monotone nonlinear equations.